achen1296/Apple-Music-Editor/README.md

   - 0x6 = kind - e.g. "MPEG audio file"
   - 0x7 = equalizer - always a UTF-16 string that looks like "#!#\<number\>#!#" where the number is different for each equalizer option, strange that this is not a single-byte enum
   - 0x8 = comments
-  - 0xB = URL - for local files, URL-encoded version of the file path "file:///C:/Users..."
+  - 0xB = URL - only present for downloaded tracks, URL-encoded version of the file path "file:///C:/Users..."
   - 0xC = composer
   - 0xE = grouping
   - 0x12 = episode description